 We can’t get away from the truth in this passage that God cared for the captives’ every need and led them tenderly like a shepherd, though their path lead to mountains and barren places.
 Similarly, as Christ-followers, if we’re following God, we can be assured that God is still looking out for us even in our toughest trials.
 If we back up to verse 10, it says this: “They will neither hunger nor thirst, nor will the desert heat or the sun beat down on them.”

 If we read it in the King James, it says this: “They shall not hunger nor thirst; neither shall the heat nor sun smite them” (emphasis mine).
 To “smite” means to “destroy.”

-So, if we’re in a place where it all feels like too much, we can rest in the truth that if He has placed the difficulty in our way, the difficulty will not be that which we cannot surmount with His help, nor the burden be so great that it will be more than He can help us carry.
+So, if we’re in a place where it all feels like too much, we can rest in the truth that if He has placed the difficulty in our way, the difficulty will not be that which we cannot surmount with His help nor the burden weigh more than He can help us carry.

 And here, in this passage, He made a way for His people through the mountains.
 God’s people would not have learned to trust Him without the route to the Red Sea.
 Similarly, we might not learn what we need to without the difficulty God has allowed in our lives.